Cardinal Gibbons High School (Fort Lauderdale, Florida)

-Cardinal Gibbons High School, commonly known as Gibbons, is a private, Roman Catholic college-preparatory school in Fort Lauderdale, Florida.
-CGHS was established in 1961 and was named after James Gibbons, the second Cardinal in the United States.
-CGHS is sponsored by the Roman Catholic Archdiocese of Miami.
+Cardinal Gibbons High School, commonly known as Cardinal Gibbons or CGHS, is a private, Roman Catholic college-preparatory school in Fort Lauderdale, Florida.
+Cardinal Gibbons High School was established in 1961 and was named after James Gibbons, the second Cardinal in the United States.
+CGHS is operated under the authority of the Roman Catholic Archdiocese of Miami.

 History

-Cardinal Gibbons was established in September 1961, by Coleman F. Carroll, who appointed Thomas A. Dennehy the first supervising principal, Marie Schramko, principal of the Girls' Division and Henry Mirowski, principal of the Boys' Division.
-CGHS opened its doors to 176 freshmen and sophomores on a campus with two buildings.
-In the following years, the addition of the eleventh and twelfth grades, an enlarged faculty, a field house, science wing, cafeteria, gym, and new classrooms led to the current ten buildings.
-The 18-acre campus currently contains those 10 academic buildings, an interactive Media and Technology Center, four state-of-the-art science labs and a chapel that seats 300, in addition to a baseball and football field.
+Cardinal Gibbons High School was established in September 1961 by Archbishop Coleman F. Carroll as a Coeducational, gender-separate secondary educational institution.
+Archbishop Carroll appointed Thomas A. Dennehy as the first supervising principal, with Marie Schramko heading the Girls’ Division and Henry Mirowski leading the Boys’ Division.
+The school opened its doors to 176 freshmen and sophomores in two campus buildings.
+Over the years, the school expanded to include eleventh and twelfth grades, an enlarged faculty, and new facilities such as a field house, science wing, cafeteria, gymnasium, and additional classrooms—ultimately growing to ten academic buildings.
+Today, the 18-acre campus features ten buildings, along with an interactive Media and Technology Center, four state-of-the-art science labs, a 300-seat chapel, and athletic fields for baseball and football.

-In 1972, the school became co-educational.
+In 1972, the school merged both genders.
 On June 17, 1973, Joseph Huck was appointed to succeed Dennehy as supervising principal.
 From September 1974 to December 2002, Joseph J. Kershner served as supervising principal.
-Upon Kershner's retirement December 2, 2002, Paul D. Ott was appointed interim principal.
+Upon Kershner's retirement on December 2, 2002, Paul D. Ott was appointed interim principal.
 His appointment as principal became effective July 1, 2003.

-In 2019, Paul D. Ott served his last year as principal, being replaced by Oscar Cedeño, the former dean of students, in the 2019-2020 school year.
+In 2019, Cardinal Gibbons transitioned to a President/Principal leadership model.
+Thomas Mahon, former Vice Principal and previous Dean of Students, was appointed President/CEO, while Oscar Cedeño, formerly Dean of Students, became Principal.
+In 2021, the school returned to the traditional Principal/Vice Principal structure, with Cedeño continuing as Principal and Dr. Katrina Azevedo appointed as Vice Principal.
 In 2021, a new academic wing was added to the school for fine arts and STEM activities, totaling 10 buildings.